jaho1986/InterviewQuestions/Microservices.md

 -   Start by identifying all the features in your existing monolithic application.
 -   With microservices principles in mind, use the feature list to define each microservice that will collectively replace the existing functionality.
--   Select a non-critical microservice for your first implementation that you can use as your prove of concept.
+-   Select a non-critical microservice for your first implementation that you can use as your proof of concept.
 -   Focus on the RESTful API side of the microservices first before implementing an event-bus.
 -   Implement an API gateway between your user interfaces and your RESTful APIs.
 -   If you have a single database, you can keep using the single database until all the functions have been converted into small independent RESTful APIs.